 It led to an interesting discussion about population demographics, quotas and public perceptions.
-It was a conversation that made a deep impression upon me because I hadn’t considered the implications of these perceptions previously.
+It was a conversation that made a deep impression upon me because I hadn’t previously considered these implications.
 It hadn’t occurred to me that learners could consider something strategically targeting a predominantly black population as second rate.
 This sentiment may be widespread and it’s very unfair and extremely incorrect.

 The NQF is a policy framework, something fought for during the Struggle to end apartheid.
 A dumbed down intervention, not a chance!

 Our skills development strategy is one which South Africans can be immensely proud of as it considers market needs, opportunity and potential.
 It’s a way of trying to address previous forms of economic marginalisation imposed upon people and to prevent similar forms of ostracisation from reoccurring.